Breword/tmux/Getting-Started.md

 layouts, these may be rotated between with the `C-b Space` key binding or chosen directly with `C-b M-1`, `C-b M-2` and so on.

 The available layouts are:

 Name|Key|Description
 ---|---|---
-even-horizontal|`M-1`|Spread out evenly across even-vertical|`M-2`|Spread out evenly up and down main-horizontal|`M-3`|One large pane at the top, the rest spread out evenly across main-vertical|`M-4`|One large pane on the left, the rest spread out evenly up and down tiled|`M-5`|Tiled in the same number of rows as columns
+even-horizontal|`C-b M-1`|Spread out evenly across
+even-vertical|`C-b M-2`|Spread out evenly up and down main-horizontal|`C-b M-3`|One large pane at the top, the rest spread out evenly across main-vertical|`C-b M-4`|One large pane on the left, the rest spread out evenly up and down tiled|`C-b M-5`|Tiled in the same number of rows as columns

 #### Buffers, copy and paste